Debt Management FAQ

 As of December 1, 2015, any employee or agent of a licensee who engages in financial counseling and debt counseling functions must be an individual who is certified by a training program or certifying organization, approved by the director.
 The list of approved certifying organizations is found on the DIFS website.
 An individual being trained as a counselor and prior to receiving certification, may participate in the counseling functions but this activity must be done in conjunction with a certified counselor.
 All budget analyses must be signed by a certified counselor.

 - When must the budget analysis be provided to the debtor?

-The budget analysis must be completed in full and provided to the debtor before the contract is signed as required under Rule 6(3).
+The budget analysis must be completed in full and provided to the debtor before the contract is signed.

 - May a licensee enter into a debt management plan with a debtor if the budget analysis shows the debtor's current monthly expenses exceed the debtor's net income?

 The licensee may still enter into a debt management plan with a debtor if a written plan outlining how the debtor will meet the payment obligations under the plan is established.
 The licensee must maintain documentation of this written plan.

 - What is meant by "...if the amount is available…" regarding real estate taxes on the budget analysis?

 The debtor should be able to tell the licensee the amount of his/her real estate taxes if they are not included in escrow.
 Alternatively, the licensee can go to a tax source to obtain or verify this amount.